ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

-This document provides the problem statement and the typical scenarios for CATS, which shows the necessity of considering more factors when steering traffic to the appropriate computing resource to best meet the customer's expectations and deliver the requested service.
+This document provides the problem statement and the typical scenarios for CATS, which shows the necessity of considering more factors when steering traffic to the appropriate computing resource to better meet the customer's expectations.

 --- middle

 # Introduction {#introduction}

-Network and computing convergence has been evolving in the Internet for considerable time.
-With Content Delivery Networks (CDNs) 'frontloading' access to many services, over-the-top service provisioning has become a driving force for many services, such as video, storage and many others.
-Network operators have extended their capabilities by complementing their network infrastructure by developing CDN capabilities, particularly in edge sites.
-In addition, more computing resource are deployed at these edge sites as well.
+Over-the-top services depend on Content Delivery Networks (CDNs) for service provisioning, which has become a driving force for network operators to extend their capabilities by complementing their network infrastructure with CDN capabilities, particularly in edge sites.
+In addition, more computing resources are deployed at these edge sites as well.

-The reason of the fast development of this converged network/compute infrastructure is user demand.
-On the one hand, users want the best experience, e.g., expressed in low latency and high reliability, for new emerging applications such as high-definition video, Augmented Reality(AR)/Virtual Reality(VR), live broadcast and so on.
-On the other hand, users want stable experience when moving to different areas.
+The fast development of this converged network and compute infrastructure is driven by user demands.
+On one hand, users want the best experience, e.g., expressed in low latency and high reliability, for new emerging applications such as high-definition video, Augmented Reality(AR)/Virtual Reality(VR), live broadcast.
+On the other hand, users want stable experience when moving among different areas.

-Generally, edge computing aims to provide better response times and transfer rates compared to cloud computing, by moving the computing towards the edge of a network.
+Generally, edge computing aims to provide better response time and transfer rates compared to cloud computing, by moving the computing towards the edge of a network.
 There are millions of home gateways, thousands of base stations, and hundreds of central offices in a city that could serve as compute-capable nodes to deliver a service.
-Note that not all of these nodes would be considered as edge nodes in some views of the network, but they can all provide computing resources to enable a service.
+Note that not all of these nodes would be considered as edge nodes in some views of the network, but they can all provide computing resources for services.

-That brings about the key problem of deploying and scheduling traffic to the most suitable computing resource in order to meet the users' service demand.
+It brings some key problems on service deployment and traffic scheduling to the most suitable computing resource in order to meet users' demands.

-Service providers often have their own service sites, many of which have been enhanced to support computing services.
 A service instance deployed at a single site might not provide sufficient capacity to fully guarantee the quality of service required by a customer.
-Especially at peak hours, computing resources at a single site can not handle all the incoming service requests, leading to longer response times or even dropping of requests experienced by clients.
+Especially at peak hours, computing resources at a single site can not handle all the incoming service requests, leading to longer response time or even dropping of requests experienced by clients.
 Moreover, increasing the computing resources hosted at each location to the potential maximum capacity is neither feasible nor economically viable in many cases.
-Offloading computation intensive processing to the user devices is neither acceptable, since it would place huge pressure on local resources such as the battery and incur some data privacy issues if the needed data for computation is not provided locally.
+Offloading compute intensive processing to the user devices is not acceptable, since it would place pressure on local resources such as the battery and incur some data privacy issues if the needed data for computation is not provided locally.